gaohuia/HttpUnit/README.md

 # SimpleHttpRequester
-An alternative of PostMan.
+An alternate of PostMan.
 No gui, but pretty easy to send http requests in sublime.
 We can find the [Documentation](https://github.com/gaohuia/SimpleHttpRequester/wiki) here.

 <img src="https://raw.githubusercontent.com/gaohuia/sublime-requester/master/gifs/post.gif" />